ACCESS-Cloud-Based-InSAR/dem-stitcher/README.md

    + Adjust the geoid to pixel/area coordinates
    + resample the geoids into the DEM reference frame
    + Adjust the vertical datum.
 5. All DEMs are converted to `float32` and have nodata `np.nan`.
-This increases data size and also to ensure (a) easy comparison and (b) no side-effects of the stitcher due to unusual nodata values (this is done in `merge_tiles` in the `stitcher.py`).
-Other nodata values can be specified outside the stitcher as is frequently done (e.g. ISCE2 requires nodata to be filled).
+Although this can increase data size of certain rasters (SRTM is distributed as integers), this ensures (a) easy comparison across DEMs and (b) no side-effects of the stitcher due to unusual nodata values.
+Note, this datatype is done in `merge_tiles` in the `stitcher.py`.
+Other nodata values can be specified outside the stitcher as is frequently done (e.g. ISCE2 requires nodata to be filled as `0`).

 # Testing